-AES-256 crypto cracked in 50 secs using €200 of kit one metre away
+AES-256 keys sniffed in seconds using €200 of kit a few inches away

 "Using this approach only requires us to spend a few seconds guessing the correct value for each byte in turn (256 options per byte, for 32 bytes – so a total of 8,192 guesses)," they wrote [PDF].
 "In contrast, a direct brute-force attack on AES‑256 would require 2256 guesses and would not complete before the end of the universe."

-The electromagnetic signals drop off rapidly the farther away you are from the target, but the researchers still managed the crack from a distance of one metre, even though it took much longer to do so.
+The electromagnetic signals drop off rapidly the farther away you are from the target, but the researchers still managed the extraction from a distance of one metre, even though it took much longer to do so.
 Spending more on the equipment, however, would increase the range and speed of the attack.

 "In practice this setup is well suited to attacking network encryption appliances," they wrote.
 "Many of these targets perform bulk encryption (possibly with attacker-controlled data) and the ciphertext is often easily captured from elsewhere in the network.
 This again underscores the need for deep expertise and defense-in-depth when designing high assurance systems."